mbejger/polgraw-allsky/sensitivity-scripts/v2/README.md

 1. Dummy `bash` script `dummy.sh` with the actual pipeline calls (variables replaced with actual values by `script.py`),
 2. `PBS/Torque` script `job.sub`, launched into the cluster queue, which contains the call to `script.sh`.

-The results are the summary files (`.sum`) for the requested number of simulations.
+Script `script.py` creates a `run.sh` which sends the jobs into the queue.
+The results are summary files (`.sum`) for the requested number of simulations.
 In order to process them, call the `summary.py` script
 ```bash
 $ python summary.py band coincidence_threshold number_of_simulations
 ```